isomerpages/moe-ncps/_parents-and-students/Sexuality Education.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here].
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://drive.google.com/file/d/17Otyk7H6_cS3H0TKMaJBCoL5DO5N7e6y/view?usp=share_link).
 The completed opt-out form is to be submitted to the Form Teachers by **17****/02/2023.**

 10. Parents can contact the school at [lim\_pek\_wee@schools.gov.sg](mailto:lim_pek_wee@schools.gov.sg) or 64897905 for discussion or to seek clarification about the school’s sexuality education programme.